 Seniors: Older adults and people with severe chronic medical conditions like heart, kidney or lung disease or diabetes are at higher risk for illness from COVID-19 Disease.
 It is very important for seniors to take actions to reduce their risk of getting sick with the disease.

-Shielding: Coronavirus can make anyone seriously ill, but some persons are extremely vulnerable and are at a higher risk and need to take extra steps to avoid becoming unwell – this is called shielding.
+Shielding: Coronavirus can make anyone seriously ill, but some persons are clinically extremely vulnerable and are at a higher risk and need to take extra steps to avoid becoming unwell – this is called shielding.